Form factors and branching fraction calculations for $B_s \to D_s^{(*)} \ell^+ \nu_\ell$ in view of LHCb observation: Results and Discussion

 \section{Results and Discussion}

 Using the model parameters such as quark masses and size parameters, we first compute the transition form factors in the entire physical range of momentum transfer within the standard model framework of covariant confined quark model explained in the previous section.
+In Tab. \ref{tab:form_factor_comparison}, we compare our form factors at maximum recoil with other studies such as relativistic quark model, perturbative QCD, light front quark model and QCD sum rules.
+It is observed that our results are in good agreement (within uncertainty) particularly with light front quark model \cite{Li:2010bb}.
+Our results are also in good agreement with the relativistic quark model studies \cite{Faustov:2012mt} except for the form factor $V(0)$.
+Also our results are systematically higher than perturbative QCD approach \cite{Hu:2019bdf}.
+Note that in order to compare our form factors of vector daughter meson Eq. (\ref{eq:form_factor_general}) with the other approaches, we have transformed our form factors to Bauer-Stech-Wirbel form factors \cite{Wirbel:1985ji}.
 The transition form factors are then employed for the computation of semileptonic differential decay rates using Eq. (\ref{eq:decay_width}) and plotted in Fig. \ref{fig:decay}.
 In Fig. \ref{fig:norm_decay}, we also plot the normalized differential decay distribution for the channels $B_s \to D_s^*\ell^+\nu_\ell$ for muon and tau mode.
 Note here that the normalization is achieved using the total decay rate for muon mode.
 In these differential plots, the spread corresponds to the propagated uncertainty that arises solely from the form factors.
-LHCb and then HPQCD \cite{Harrison:2021tol} collaboration recently measured normalized decay distribution for the channel $B_s^0 \to D_s^{*-}\mu^+ \nu_\mu$ against the recoil parameter $w$.
-We present our results in terms of $w$ to have the proper comparison with LHCb data.
+LHCb collaboration recently measured normalized decay distribution for the channel $B_s^0 \to D_s^{*-}\mu^+ \nu_\mu$ against the hadronic recoil parameter $w$ \cite{LHCb:2020hpv}.
+Later on, HPQCD collaboration also computed the differential branching fractions and also provided the normalised differential decay rates in terms of hadronic recoil parameter \cite{Harrison:2021tol}.
+We also present our results in terms of $w$ to have the proper comparison with LHCb data and lattice simulation.
 In the rest frame of $B_s$ meson, the momentum transfer squared $q^2$ is transformed in terms of the recoil parameter $w$ via the relation \cite{Harrison:2021tol}

 In Fig. \ref{fig:lhcb_decay}, we plot the normalized differential decay distribution in terms of recoil parameters.
 We also show here the recent LHCb data \cite{Aaij:2020hsi} and it is observed that where our results are in excellent agreement with LHCb data.
 Further, in Tab. \ref{tab:bins} we compute the normalized decay rates in small recoil parameter bins and also compare with lattice QCD and LHCb data.
 Our results are in excellent agreement with each of the bins as well.